evanrelf/rook/docs/devlog.md

 functional programming, and the [ZFS](https://en.wikipedia.org/wiki/ZFS) filesystem, both of which I admire.

+I finished implementing insert with overflow for leaf nodes, like you can insert into an already full leaf and it will split itself and give you both the key to put in the parent branch node and its new sibling leaf node.

+I was struggling to implement the splitting because the `ArrayVec`s were configured to only allow the "correct" number of keys and values to fill the leaf.
+You'd need to consider where the incoming key and value fit in the ordering without actually inserting it in its place in the list.
+Either by constructing a new list, or iterating over the old one as you construct the new leaves and constantly checking whether the incoming stuff should go here.
+That's poorly explained, but it was challenging for me to understand, and ultimately I abandoned that strategy.

+After giving up and adding one more space in the `ArrayVec`s to "overflow" a leaf, I was able to insert the incoming key and value into their expected position and everything else fell into place so nicely.
+I don't know if the literature and videos I was referencing were referring to "overflow" as a pedagogical hand waving, or if that's literally how you're supposed to implement it.
+I was thinking the former, but maybe I'm wrong.
+For now, I'll keep the extra spot for overflow, because it makes for a vastly simpler implementation!

 ## 2025-12-19

 Watching Dmitrii Dolgov's "Modern B-Tree techniques" talk at Strange Loop 2022